-- Aesthetics: Degradation of existing views and visual quality. - Aesthetics: New source of light or glare. - Air Quality: Operational emissions of ozone precursors. - Air Quality: Construction activities would increase particulate matter emissions. - Air Quality: Conflict with or obstruct air quality plans. - Biological Resources: Wetlands and surface waters. - Biological Resources: Special status species invertebrates - Climate Change: Given the substantial emissions which will result from the Project and the uncertainties related to target-setting and the current state of modeling this analysis concludes that Project impacts may remain significant. - Land Use: Conflict with the SACOG Blueprint and General Plan Policy. - Noise: Substantial increase in existing ambient noise. - Public Utilities: Construction impacts. - Traffic and Circulation: Existing Plus Project.
-The project results in significant impacts to six County intersections, ten City of Rancho Cordova intersections, one City of Folsom intersection, one City of Folsom intersection, the Zinfandel and US 50 freeway ramp intersection, two County roadway segments, one City of Elk Grove roadway segment, eleven City of Rancho Cordova roadway segments, two US 50 freeway segments, and bicycle and pedestrian facilities. - Traffic and Circulation: Cumulative Plus Project.
+- Climate Change: Given the substantial emissions which will result from the Project and the uncertainties related to target-setting and the current state of modeling this analysis concludes that Project impacts may remain significant. - Land Use: Conflict with the SACOG Blueprint and General Plan Policy. - Noise: Substantial increase in existing ambient noise. - Public Utilities: Construction impacts. - Traffic and Circulation: Existing Plus Project.
+The project results in significant impacts to six County intersections, ten City of Rancho Cordova intersections, one City of Folsom intersection, the Zinfandel and US 50 freeway ramp intersection, two County roadway segments, one City of Elk Grove roadway segment, eleven City of Rancho Cordova roadway segments, two US 50 freeway segments, and bicycle and pedestrian facilities. - Traffic and Circulation: Cumulative Plus Project.
 The Project results in significant impacts to five City of Rancho Cordova intersections, the Zinfandel and US 50 freeway ramp intersection, one new Project roadway segment, four City of Rancho roadway segments, six Caltrans freeway segments, and four Caltrans freeway ramps.

-In addition to the above impacts, this Statement of Overriding Considerations applies to any residual impacts which have been substantially lessened or avoided, but not necessarily to a level of less than significant.
+In addition to the above impacts, this Statement of Overriding Considerations applies to any residual impacts that have been substantially lessened or avoided, but not necessarily to a level of less than significant.

-The Board believes that many of the unavoidable and irreversible environmental effects, as well as many of the environmental effects which have not been mitigated to a less than significant level, will be substantially reduced by the mitigation measures for the Project.
-The Board recognizes that the implementation of the Project will result in certain potentially irreversible environmental effects.
+LAFCo believes that many of the unavoidable and irreversible environmental effects, as well as many of the environmental effects which have not been mitigated to a less than significant level, will be substantially reduced by the mitigation measures for the Project.
+LAFCo recognizes that the implementation of the Project will result in certain potentially irreversible environmental effects.

-In reaching the Board's decision to approve the Project and all related documentation, the Board has carefully considered each of the unavoidable impacts, each of the impacts that have not been substantially mitigated to a less than significant level, as well as each of the residual impacts over which there is a dispute concerning the impact's significance after mitigation.
-Notwithstanding the identification and analysis of impacts which are identified as significant and unavoidable, the Board, acting consistent with Section 15093 of the CEQA Guidelines, hereby determines that the benefits of the Project outweigh the unavoidable adverse impacts and remaining residual impacts, and that the Project should be approved.
+In reaching LAFCo's decision to approve the Project and all related documentation, LAFCo has carefully considered each of the unavoidable impacts, each of the impacts that have not been substantially mitigated to a less than significant level, as well as each of the residual impacts over which there is a dispute concerning the impact's significance after mitigation.
+Notwithstanding the identification and analysis of impacts which are identified as significant and unavoidable, LAFCo, acting consistent with Section 15093 of the CEQA Guidelines, hereby determines that the benefits of the Project outweigh the unavoidable adverse impacts and remaining residual impacts, and that the Project should be approved.

-The following statement identifies the reasons why, in the Board's judgment, the benefits of the Project as approved outweigh its significant and unavoidable effects.
-Any one of these reasons is sufficient to justify approval of the Project.
-Thus, even if a court were to conclude that not every reason is supported by substantial evidence, the Board would stand by its determination that each individual reason alone is sufficient.
-The substantial evidence supporting the various benefits can be found in the preceding CEQA Findings, which are incorporated by reference into this Section X, and in the documents found in the Record of Proceedings, as defined above in Section V.
+The following statement identifies the reasons why, in LAFCo's judgment, the benefits of the Project as approved outweigh its significant and unavoidable effects.
+Any one of the reasons for approval cited below is sufficient to justify approval of the Project.
+Thus, even if a Court were to conclude that not every reason is supported by substantial evidence, LAFCo will stand by its determination that each individual reason is sufficient.
+The substantial evidence supporting the various benefits can be found in the preceding findings, which are incorporated by reference into this Section, and in the documents found in the Record of Proceedings.

-B. Specific Findings.
+B. SPECIFIC FINDINGS.